jchatel/quickmail-next-docs/account-and-billing/managing-your-quickmail-subscription.md

 **Tip:** If you're on an old/legacy pricing plan and would like **unlimited email accounts**, **higher lead storage**, or an **increased email sending limit**, we can move you to our new pricing structure (Starter, Growth, Agency).
 Email us at **support@quickmail.io** to request the switch.

-FYI: our pricing changes from time to time so if you're seeing a pricing on this article that's no longer available on your account, it's highly likely an old pricing.
+Our pricing changes from time to time so if you're seeing a pricing on this article that's no longer available on your account, it's highly likely an old pricing.

 We can't put anyone on the old pricing once it's discontinued but we grandfather plans.
 So if you are on the old pricing, you will stay there unless you cancel and resubscribe or request support to switch you.

 For a more detailed guide on our pricing, please check here: https://quickmail.com/pricing/

+**Note:** Only admins can change the billing information of the account.
+Team members can make changes to the subscription but guests and inbox access can't.

 ## How to Cancel Your Subscription?